 - Buffalo to Toronto (2h10m)

 - Seattle to Vancouver (2h45m)

-By train: Even after spending countless hours on trains in my childhood, I’d be hard-pressed to recommend it to most travellers as a means for getting around Canada.
+Even after spending countless hours on trains in my childhood, I’d be hard-pressed to recommend travelling by train to most travellers as a means for getting around Canada.
 Although more comfortable than buses, trains are, for the most part, less convenient and significantly more expensive than buses or even planes.

 The one exception would be the routes between Toronto, Ottawa, and Montreal, which tend to be faster than travelling by road.
 For hardcore train lovers, the epic 5-day cross-Canada train ride from Halifax to Vancouver could, however, be a major accomplishment for the bucket list.